 National Grid Foundation Senior Leap Education Assistance: Volunteers make scheduled presentations at senior centers across Brooklyn to teach the elderly about the importance of advance medical directives.
 Following presentations, a question and answer session identifies other areas of concern to seniors.
 Follow-up appointments may be made with seniors who have specific legal issues and meet the VLP financial eligibility criteria.

 To complete the VLP’s online intake, please click here.
 By completing this form, you are asking us for help with a legal problem.
-We will review your form and decide if we can help you with your legal problem.
+We will review your submission and evaluate if we are able to assist you.

 The Brooklyn Bar Association Volunteer Lawyers Project is located at:

 44 Court Street, Suite 1206